MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-azure-consumption-insights.md

 * **MarketPlace**: Provides usage-based Azure Marketplace charges.
 * **PriceSheets**: Provides applicable rates by meter for an enrollment.
 * **RICharges**: Provides charges associated to your Reserved Instances over the last 24 months.
-* **RIRecommendations_Single**: Provides Reserved Instance purchase recommendations based on your usage trends on a single subscription over the last 7, 30, or 60 days.
+* **RIRecommendations_Single**: Provides Reserved Instance purchase recommendations based on your single subscription usage trends over the last 7, 30, or 60 days.
 * **RIRecommendations_Shared**: Provides Reserved Instance purchase recommendations based on your usage trends across all your subscriptions over the last 7, 30, or 60 days.
 * **RIUsage**: Provides consumption details for your existing Reserved Instances over the last month.
-* **Summaries**: Provides a monthly summary across balances, new purchases, Azure Marketplace service charges, adjustments, and overage charges.
+* **Summaries**: Provides a monthly summary for balances, new purchases, Azure Marketplace service charges, adjustments, and overage charges.
 * **UsageDetails**: Provides a breakdown of consumed quantities and estimated charges for an enrollment.

 You can select a checkbox beside any table to see a preview.
 You can select one or more tables by checking the box beside their name, then select **Load**.